MSRP from N/A

 Among the options: automatic high-beam headlights; heated and ventilated front seats; heated second-row captain's chairs; a JBL audio system; a navigation system; a power tailgate with a programmable lift height; and a rear-seat DVD entertainment system with gaming inputs.

-The Highlander goes on sale this spring, but pricing hasn't been released yet.
-Stay tuned for those details and for our first drive--coming soon.
+The redesigned 2014 Highlander goes on sale in early 2014, and pricing hasn't been released yet.
+Stay tuned for those details and for a first drive.

 - Four-cylinder, six-cylinder, or hybrid